Skip to main content

 };

-After this step, you can see your payment gateway on the checkout page.
+After implementing this step, your payment gateway will appear in the checkout payment options.

 info

-Stripe requires us to create a payment intent before we can do the payment.
-You can find more information about payment intent here.
+Stripe requires creating a payment intent before processing a payment.
+For more information about payment intents, see the Stripe documentation.

 stripe